xiewang/react-native-emoticons/README.md

 	```
 - step 2

-	Write the compoent code in proper place of your page render.
+	Write the component code in the proper place of your page render.

 	```js
 	<Emoticons